Tumult97/Obsidian-Files/Aggregator System/API/Strategies/Application Input Strategy.md

 ## IsApplicable

 This method is what defines and gets called when we need to get the relevant strategy for the specific [[Application Input Type]].

+## FetchValueAsync

+This gets the value from the database

+## PersistAsync

+This saves the value to the database by either creating or updating the value.